 1. Bauchpinseln (to flatter someone)

 We’ve all been there — you’re talking to someone about something really interesting, making a super clever point, when suddenly your speaking partner starts rubbing your belly.
 Wait, what?

 Bauchpinseln, which translates literally to something like “abdominal brushing,” means to flatter or fawn over someone.
 The term originally described the act of rubbing the bellies of cats and dogs; in the popular sense, you “rub the belly” of your conversational partner by paying him an especially flattering compliment.

-So the next time you’re talking to someone, and they say something particularly erudite (or what they think is particularly erudite), say in your best talking-to-dogs voice, “Who wants a Bauchpinseln!!?
-Who wants a Bauchpinseln!?"
+So the next time you’re talking to someone, and they say something particularly erudite, say in your best talking-to-dogs voice, “Who wants a Bauchpinseln?
+Who wants a Bauchpinseln!?”
 And then start vigorously patting your speaking partner’s belly.
-(Disclaimer: Not recommended for use in any society where rubbing a stranger’s stomach is frowned upon.
-Which, consequently, is like every society.)
+(Disclaimer: Not recommended for use in any society where rubbing a stranger’s stomach is frowned upon.)

 2. Kamelle (chamomile, chestnut)